 Step 7.
 Complete the installation.

 Connect the required cables to the appliance, plug the power cord, and turn it on.
 You can now enjoy more relaxing times on the road.

-Steps on How to Install a Flat Screen Television in an Existing Motorhome Television Box
+Install a Flat Screen Television in an Existing Motorhome Television Box